SharePoint/sp-dev-docs/docs/declarative-customization/list-form-conditional-show-hide.md

 ##### Date column

-The following formula checks if the date column `[$StartDate]` is equal to a specific date.
+The following formula checks if the date column `[$StartDate]` equals a specific date.
 To do so, it uses the *Date()* function to convert a given string into a date:

 ```
 =if([$StartDate] == Date('4/6/2020'), 'true', 'false')